 So, how does mindful running work?

-Chevy Rough, a performance and mindfulness coach with the ASICS Sound Mind Sound Body team advises it really is about being present.
+Chevy Rough, a performance and mindfulness coach with the ASICS Sound Mind Sound Body team, notes that it really is about being present.
 As with everything in mindfulness, it’s about being connected with your mind and body, your movement, and turning from external distractions to an internal focus.

-Rough also advises with running, distractions can intensify as there are often other pressures associated with running including how fast you’re running, how far you’re running and beating ‘personal bests’.
+Rough also mentions that distractions can intensify as there are often other pressures associated with running, including how fast you’re running, how far you’re running, and beating your personal best.

 - Release yourself from external distractions and daily pressures.

-- Really listen to your body: your breathing, your postures, and your senses.
+- Really listen to your body: your breathing, your posture, and your senses.